Technical Information

 Directory Structure

 The program itself is installed under C:\Program Files in 32-bit Windows systems, or C:\Program Files (x86) in 64-bit Windows systems, but none of the files it writes to are stored there.
 All user files (databases, ini files, error logs, mc files, wav files, ADIF files, Cabrillo files, UDC files, call history files, etc.) are stored in dedicated subfolders in a Logger+ user files area, which by default is installed inside your personal Documents folder.
 The full name of the user files area on your computer is probably something like c:\users\<Windows ID>\Documents\N1MM Logger+ or Documents\N1MM Logger+.
-The installer offers the capability to change either of these locations, but unless you are using a cloud-based backup system like OneDrive, it is recommended that you accept the defaults.
+The installer offers the capability to change either of these locations.
+If you are using OneDrive or may decide in the future to use it, it is suggested that you change the second location so as to move the user files area outside your Documents folder, for example by installing it in a location such as C:\HamRadio\N1MM Logger+.
+This is to avoid problems caused by OneDrive, which can (a) corrupt database files if it backs up, restores or syncs them while the program is running; and (b) move the user files area to a location in the cloud, where Windows Explorer can find them but the N1MM+ program unfortunately cannot.

 The SQLite Databases